rjdean123/rjdean123.github.io/about/index.md

 	* Javascript:
 		* A Google Cardboard virtual reality game
 	* Python:
-		* A Twitter hashtag tracking and sentiment analysis tool (work-in-progress)
+		* Contributed to Facebook's PathPicker, an open-source command line tool
 	* Some simple apps and utilities using Swift for iOS, Ruby on Rails, and node.js with Express
 * For more details on some of these projects and a couple more, check out the <a href="../projects/">projects page</a> on this site, or my github.